mtyc888/static_site_generator/README.md

    4) Join all the HTMLNode blocks under one large parent HTMLNode for the pages.
    5) Use a recursive to_html() method to convert the HTMLNode and all its nested nodes to a giant HTML string and inject it in the HTML template.
    6) Write the full HTML string to a file for that page in the /public directory.

+Run this to view the converted HTML files (Website): python3 -m http.server 8888